restic/restic/doc/060_forget.rst

 The ``forget`` command accepts the following parameters:

--  ``--keep-last n`` never delete the ``n`` last (most recent) snapshots
+-  ``--keep-last n`` keep the ``n`` last (most recent) snapshots.
--  ``--keep-hourly n`` for the last ``n`` hours in which a snapshot was made, keep only the last snapshot for each hour.
+-  ``--keep-hourly n`` for the last ``n`` hours which have one or more snapshots, keep only the most recent one for each hour.
--  ``--keep-daily n`` for the last ``n`` days which have one or more snapshots, only keep the last one for that day.
+-  ``--keep-daily n`` for the last ``n`` days which have one or more snapshots, keep only the most recent one for that day.
--  ``--keep-weekly n`` for the last ``n`` weeks which have one or more snapshots, only keep the last one for that week.
+-  ``--keep-weekly n`` for the last ``n`` weeks which have one or more snapshots, keep only the most recent one for that week.
--  ``--keep-monthly n`` for the last ``n`` months which have one or more snapshots, only keep the last one for that month.
+-  ``--keep-monthly n`` for the last ``n`` months which have one or more snapshots, keep only the most recent one for that month.
--  ``--keep-yearly n`` for the last ``n`` years which have one or more snapshots, only keep the last one for that year.
+-  ``--keep-yearly n`` for the last ``n`` years which have one or more snapshots, keep only the most recent one for that year.
 -  ``--keep-tag`` keep all snapshots which have all tags specified by this option (can be specified multiple times).
--  ``--keep-within duration`` keep all snapshots which have been made within the duration of the latest snapshot. ``duration`` needs to be a number of years, months, days, and hours, e.g. ``2y5m7d3h`` will keep all snapshots made in the two years, five months, seven days, and three hours before the latest snapshot.
+-  ``--keep-within duration`` keep all snapshots having a timestamp within the specified duration of the latest snapshot, where ``duration`` is a number of years, months, days, and hours.
+E.g. ``2y5m7d3h`` will keep all snapshots made in the two years, five months, seven days, and three hours before the latest (most recent) snapshot.
--  ``--keep-within-hourly duration`` keep all hourly snapshots made within specified duration of the latest snapshot.
-The duration is specified in the same way as for ``--keep-within`` and the method for determining hourly snapshots is the same as for ``--keep-hourly``.
+-  ``--keep-within-hourly duration`` keep all hourly snapshots made within the specified duration of the latest snapshot.
+The ``duration`` is specified in the same way as for ``--keep-within`` and the method for determining hourly snapshots is the same as for ``--keep-hourly``.
 -  ``--keep-within-daily duration`` keep all daily snapshots made within specified duration of the latest snapshot.